pomier/PASTA/README.txt

 INSTALLATION

-# FIXME: to complete.
+# TODO

 DESCRIPTION

-PASTA allows you to analyze ssh connections detected in .pcap files.
-It can show you several informations about theses ssh connections, such as for instance the addresses of the client and the server, the duration, or an estimation of the connection type (cf. DETAILED DESCRIPTION to learn more about all the possible fields).
-You can also choose specific ssh connections in the .pcap file, or add colors to the results.
+PASTA is another ssh traffic analyser.
+As such, it analyses ssh connection in a capture file.
+Based on the traffic patterns, informations such as idle time or connection type are estimated.
+See the DETAILED DESCRIPTION to get more precise informations.

 KNOWN BUGS